Subnautica: Gameplay

-The game supports VR headsets, such as the HTC Vive and the Oculus Rift, with the additional input of a keyboard and mouse or game controller.
+The game supports VR headsets, such as the HTC Vive and the Oculus Rift, with the additional inputs of a keyboard and mouse or game controller.

 Plot

-~1,000 years prior to the game's events, an alien race ("the Architects") begins investigation of the ocean planet 4546B for a cure to a disease, Kharaa, which has devastated their civilization.
-They discover that the Sea Emperor Leviathan species naturally produces a cure, "Enzyme 42," in their digestive tract.
-Unfortunately, the only remaining organism belonging to the species is too old to produce the enzyme in sufficient quantities, and attempts to force her eggs to hatch (to extract the enzyme from her young) are unsuccessful.
-With the situation worsening, and a containment breach inadvertently infecting the entire ocean with Kharaa, the Architects place 4546B under automated quarantine and abandon the planet.
+Roughly 1,000 years prior to the game's events, an alien race known as "the Architects" begins investigation of the ocean planet 4546B for a cure to the Kharaa bacterium, which has devastated their civilization.
+They discover that the Sea Emperor Leviathan species naturally produces "Enzyme 42" in its digestive tract, which makes the species immune to the bacterium.
+The last of the species is too old to produce the enzyme in sufficient quantities, and attempts to force its eggs to hatch (to extract the enzyme from her young) are unsuccessful.
+As the Architects grow desperate for a cure, they attempt to extract the enzyme from a related species, specifically the Sea Dragon Leviathan.
+This leads them to abduct a Sea Dragon egg for research.
+Following the abduction, an adult Sea Dragon Leviathan attacks the research facility where the egg is being held in an effort to retrieve it.
+This attack causes the facility to collapse to the sea floor, resulting in the Kharaa bacterium being released into the ocean.
+With the situation worsening, and the containment breach inadvertently infecting the ocean with the Kharaa bacterium, the Architects place 4546B under quarantine while forcing the remaining Architects to upload their consciousnesses onto cache data hubs.